-- R2-ISC-02: When a SAS Administrator receives communication that the Commission has temporarily extended or modified an Exclusion Zone or Protection Zone to protect temporary operations by federal incumbent users, that SAS Administrator shall, without delay, inform all other designated SAS Administrators of such communication.
+R2-ISC-02: When a SAS Administrator receives communication that the Commission has temporarily extended or modified an Exclusion Zone or Protection Zone to protect temporary operations by federal incumbent users, that SAS Administrator shall, without delay, inform all other designated SAS Administrators of such communication.
 This information shall include the nature of the extension or modification as well as any accompanying expiration date and time specified by the Commission.
+[Ref-2, 96.15(a)(6)]

-[Ref-2, 96.15(a)(6)] - R2-ISC-03: Sharing of ESC incumbent detection information between SASs: - a.
-Sharing of ESC incumbent detection information between SASs is as defined in [Ref-8]. - b.
+R2-ISC-03: Sharing of ESC incumbent detection information between SASs:

+- a.
+Sharing of ESC information between SASs is prohibited if each of the SASs receive input from different ESCs that cover the same geographic area. - b.
 SASs shall exchange on a timely basis all CBSD data required for each SAS to correctly participate in aggregate federal incumbent radar protection relying on an ESC without reference to the behavior of any other SAS. - c.
-In addition, SAS administrators shall perform any necessary prearrangement of protection behavior needed to ensure the protection of federal incumbent radar activity.
+In addition, SAS administrators shall perform any necessary prearrangement of protection behavior needed to ensure the protection of federal incumbent radar activity in any exclusion zone within which CBSD operation is enabled due to the operation of an ESC system.